Valley rain brings water, and this potentially deadly airborne danger

 A mosquito bite can cause disease and death.

-Mosquitoes are responsible for killing more people than any other creature in human history as they spread diseases such as malaria, dengue, West Nile, yellow fever, Zika, chikungunya and lymphatic filariasis, according to the Center for Disease Control.
+Mosquitoes are responsible for killing more people than any other creature in human history as they spread diseases such as malaria, dengue, West Nile, yellow fever, Zika, chikungunya and lymphatic filariasis, according to the Centers for Disease Control and Prevention.

 In 2021, there were 1,035 West Nile human cases in the United States and 79 deaths, according to Vector Disease Control International.